jessehon/angular-schema-form-ionic/README.md

 Angular Ionic Decorator (WIP)
 =============================

-Ionic 1 frontend decorator for the [Angular Schema Form](https://github.com/json-schema-form/angular-schema-form) project.
+Ionic 1 frontend decorator for the [Angular Schema Form (ASF)](https://github.com/json-schema-form/angular-schema-form) project.

 This project is based heavily off the [Bootstrap](https://github.com/json-schema-form/angular-schema-form-bootstrap) and [Material](https://github.com/json-schema-form/angular-schema-form-material) decorator.
 More information on how these decorators work can be found in the ASF documentation https://github.com/json-schema-form/angular-schema-form/blob/development/docs/extending.md

 ## Work In Progress

 This project is still a work in progress and has not reached the stable `v1.0.0`.
 It does not yet have full support of all the default ASF form types and options.

+## Additional form types

+The following list documents additional form types that are added by this project and not in the default ASF list.

+ - `toggle` - behaves the same as `checkbox` and also represented by a `boolean`

 ## Installation